 Let’s have a word about about Complex PTSD (CPTSD), Therapy and EMDR (Eye Movement Desensitization and Reprocessing)

 Here is an important factor about getting good results from EMDR.
 Something called “Complex PTSD” can arise if you have experienced repeated trauma, neglect and abuse.
-If so, than it’s important to work with a trauma therapist who knows how to adapt EMDR, and therapy in general, to your specific needs.
+If so, then it’s important to work with a trauma therapist who knows how to adapt EMDR, and therapy in general, to your specific needs.
 Treating CPTSD is a specialty, and clients who work with a generalist often find themselves “spinning their wheels in therapy”.

 This lack of therapeutic progress happens for two main reasons: